Limits of Weighted Graphs via Random Quotients

 \subsubsection{Edge Sampling and Property Testing (Section~\ref{sec:sampling})}

 As our next contribution, we apply our framework to test properties of large graphs based on small summaries of them.
-Specifically, we focus on testing properties given by graph parameters that are continuous with respect to quotient convergence.
+Specifically, we focus on testing properties given by graph parameters that are continuous with respect to quotient convergence, including quotient densities, homomorphism numbers, clustering and centrality coefficients, see Section~\ref{sec:prop_test}.
 While it would be natural to test such properties using random quotients, forming these requires access to the entire large graph, which limits their utility in practice.
 Motivated by this challenge, we develop an edge-based sampling perspective on quotient-convergence in Section~\ref{sec:sampling_edges}.
 Specifically, we sample edges from a graph proportionally to their edge weights to form random graphs $\msf G^{(n)}$ with $n$ edges, and extend this sampling procedure to any grapheur $\msf M \in \mc M$.
 We detail the general sampling procedure in Section~\ref{sec:sampling_edges}.

 We prove the following convergence results for the sequence of random graphs $(\msf G^{(n)})$ sampled from a grapheur $\msf M$ back to $\msf M$, which are edge-based analogs of the second sampling lemma and Szemer\'edi's regularity lemma for graphons~\cite[Lemma~10.16, Lemma~9.15]{lovasz2012large}.
 Here and throughout the paper, a superscript $G^{(n)}$ denotes a graph on $n$ edges (and hence at most $2n$ vertices) while a subscript $G_n$ denotes a graph on $n$ vertices.